AKEckhardt/AKEckhardt.github.io/_pages/akegroup/KristinWulff.md

 Kristin studied chemistry at the Ruhr-University Bochum and received her BSc in SS2023 in the group of
 <a href="https://www.gessnerlab.ruhr-uni-bochum.de/">Prof. Dr. Däschlein-Gessner</a>.
 During her Bachelor studies Kristin worked on the synthesis of phosphorus compounds under inert conditions.
 In october 2023 she started her master studies at the Ruhr-University Bochum and joined the Eckhardt-lab for her first in-depth practical.
+Since end of march, she started her Master's Thesis within the Group.
 </p>